 What is a Business Email Compromise Scam?

-A Business Email Compromise (BEC) scam is a type of cyberattack where criminals gain access to a business email account and use it to defraud the company and its partners.
 Imagine someone breaking into your office and pretending to be you, tricking your colleagues into handing over sensitive information or funds.
-That’s essentially what happens in a BEC scam, but it all occurs via email.
+That’s essentially what happens in a BEC scam, but it all occurs via email, making email compromise one of the most dangerous threats for modern organizations.

 Common Tactics Used in BEC Scams

-BEC scammers are cunning and use various tactics to deceive their targets.
+- BEC scammers are cunning and use various tactics to deceive their targets.
 Here are some of the most common ones:

 Warning Signs of a BEC Scam